-There is a large emphasis on practical work and students will be required to produce a range of media texts as part of the coursework portfolio.
-There is one exam (50%) at the end of the year.
+Media Studies is a mostly practical subject and students will be required to produce a range of media texts as part of the coursework portfolio.
+You will sit one exam during the first year of study and another at the end of the second year.

 Who should study this course?

 Anyone who is interested in working in the media, or who wishes to study an arts course to degree level.
-You should enjoy reading widely and have a critical, analytical mind.
-The course has a high emphasis on practical activities, so if you are good at organising yourself and meeting deadlines, the course will suit you.
+You should enjoy reading widely, consuming a mixture of media and have a critical, analytical mind.
+The course has a high emphasis on practical activities, so strong organisational skills and the ability to meet deadlines is a must.

 Where can I go next?

 Most Media Studies students choose to progress to university to study an arts based course such as Journalism, Film, Marketing, Graphic Design or IT.
 Alternatively you may wish to pursue an apprenticeship, with one of the many national media companies based in the Midlands.
 A media background can lead to a wide range of creative careers such as broadcasting, journalism, marketing, social media analysis and performing.

 The course allows you to improve your skills and better your weaknesses.
 The teachers push students to help motivate you and improve your strengths to help you get the job you want.